-Section 3 describes the peer review evaluation, including the way in which independent external experts are selected and appointed, and the way peer review evaluation is organised.
-It describes also the way in which appeals and complaints are handled, and the reporting of the peer review evaluation.
+Section 3 describes the evaluation of proposals, including the way in which independent external experts are selected and appointed, and the way evaluation is organised.
+It describes also the way in which appeals and complaints are handled, and the reporting of the evaluation.